karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 This particular script runs only if the ``force_update`` parameter is set to ``true`` in the pipeline.

-This parameter is used in the pipeline if you want to change something on an existing platform image (for example, install some new software, update some existing one, set some permissions, etc) and create a new version of the platform image right away.
-This parameter skips the Microsoft container registry update check and go straight into creating a new platform image.
+This parameter is used if you want to manually force the creation of a new platform image version.
+It skips the Microsoft container registry update check and goes straight into creating a new platform image.

 This script does the following steps:
 - It retrieves the version of the last platform image, increments the version value and stores it in a pipeline variable.